Clarke aims for more 'feelgood factor'

 "We want to find that feelgood factor and continuity we had.

 "If we were going into a more competitive game, there would be a different feel to it.
-It's a little bit relaxed, but the mood around the camp feels like it did in November and hopefully the performance on the pitch will be just as positive as it was in November (wins away to Moldova and at home to Denmark).
+It's a little bit relaxed, but the mood around the camp feels like it did in November and hopefully the performance on the pitch will be just as positive as it was in November [wins away to Moldova and at home to Denmark].

 "I know the term friendly is used but every single game when you represent your country, you want to win.
 This group of players have shown they want to do that and hopefully it continues in the next two games."